adibender/coalitions/README.md

 The `coalitions` package implements a Bayesian framework for the estimation of event probabilities in multi-party electoral systems (Bauer and others, 2019).
-To support estimation the package also implements scrappers that obtain data for German federal and general elections as well as Austrian general election.
+To support estimation the package also implements scrappers that obtain data for German federal and state elections.
 The implementation can be extended to support other elections.

   - To get started, see our [workflow vignette](https://adibender.github.io/coalitions/articles/workflow.html)

-  - Check out our [interactive shiny app](https://koala.stat.uni-muenchen.de/) on German (state and federal) elections/surveys
+  - Check out our [KOALA_LMU account on X](https://x.com/KOALA_LMU) for updates!

-  - Updates are available from our [KOALA_LMU twitter account](https://twitter.com/KOALA_LMU)!
 ## Installation

 ```r